MazyModz/ProjectilePerf/README.md

 | `Actor`     | 7.1ms    | 1ms     |
 | `Actorless` | 0.042ms  | 0.097ms |

-It's important to note, I did **NOT** optimized the  Actorless projectiles.
+It's important to note, I did **NOT** optimize the  Actorless projectiles.
 This is literally just the first thing I typed into the code editor.
 By just understanding how the hardware works, and designing our code around that we get a 10x speedup.
 The Actorless projectiles can be easily optimized with Multithreading or SIMD.

 ## Running the Project
-There should be a BP_ProjectileConfig in the Context Explorer.
+There should be a BP_ProjectileConfig in the Content Explorer.
 This is how you configure the projectiles to spawn.
 You can add more of these configs by adding another **AProjectileSpawner** into the world.

 Then you can run Unreal Insights.
 Make sure to disable Debug Drawing inside of the Config files to get more accurate performance results.